 Pathway for Success

-As residents progress through the Sober College program they will have the opportunity to live in a number of unique residential environments.
-These include primary residential housing, apartment based living, sober living, community based independent apartment living, and aftercare support.
-Each residential level carries varied and unique life skills challenges that have the consistent theme and function of moving residents towards independence.
+Clients participating in drug treatment at Sober College will have the opportunity to live in a number of unique residential environments.
+These include primary residential housing, Extended care apartment based living, sober living, community based independent apartment living, and aftercare support.
+Each residential level carries varied and unique life skills challenges that have the consistent theme and function of moving clients towards independence.